danbz/aesthetic-programming/source/6-Automatisms/Readme.md

   }
 }

-function checkEdges() {
-  //check width and height boundary if (xPos > cols-1) { //reach the right edge
+function checkEdges() { //check width and height boundary if (xPos > cols-1) { //reach the right edge
     xPos = 0; //go back to the left
   } else if (xPos < 0) { //reach the left edge
     xPos = cols-1; //go to the right edge
   }
   if (yPos > rows-1) { //reach the bottom edge
     yPos = 0; //go back to the top
   } else if (yPos < 0) { //reach the top edge
     yPos = rows-1; //go to the bottom
   }
 }

 ```

 ## Reading Langton's Ant

-Based on the above code, there are three areas can help slowing down or zooming in the program.
+Based on the above example, there are three areas can help in slowing down or zooming in on the program.
-1. `let grid_space = 5;`: You can tchange the value to 10 then you are able to see it at a bigger size.
+1. `let grid_space = 5;`: You can change the value to 10 then you are able to see it at a larger size.
-2. `frameRate(20);`: Lower the frameRate value can help slowering down the program
+2. `frameRate(20);`: Lower the frameRate value can help slow down the program
 3. Within the `draw()` function, we have a for-loop where n is the steps of the ant.
 You may reduce the `n < 100` to `n < 1` in the line: `for (let n = 0; n < 100; n++) {`.
 (Reducing the n value will instruct the program to only process n steps per frame.)

 Intead of going through the code line by line, this part is more showing what each function does.